levu12/WikiScrape/README.md

 On Linux:

-Download WikiScrape.py from the repository
+Download the repository, extract zip folder to desired location

 Install dependencies with pip3 (requests, bs4, json, urllib, argparse, logging, re)

+Navigate to directory or add to path to use

 Come up with a keyword, may be more than one word long (names, places, etc)